HearthSim/Firestarter/README.md

 ## Dependancies

-- The Rust compiler toolchain.
+- The stable Rust compiler toolchain.
   Download Rustup from [the official website](https://www.rust-lang.org/en-US/install.html).
 Execute it in your command prompt.
-  By default Rustup will install itself, the latest stable Rust compiler and tools like Cargo (Rust's package manager).
+  By default Rustup will install itself, the latest STABLE Rust compiler and tools like Cargo (Rust's package manager).
   Enable the option to use Rust from the PATH environment variable!

 ## Build